---

 ### A concrete use case: replay-safe idempotency keys

-A payments utility that uses the workflow run ID as a Stripe idempotency key when available, and a fresh UUID otherwise:
+A payments utility that uses the current workflow step ID as a Stripe idempotency key when available, and a fresh UUID otherwise:

 ```typescript lineNumbers